 Bake for 20-25 minutes, until the edges start to crisp.
 If you are using a larger skillet (more than 12″), you will need to bake the cookie for 15-20 minutes.
 Once the edges and top are golden brown, that means the cookie should be done.

 Serve warm with vanilla ice cream.
 I mean, you can skip the ice cream, but that would be wrong.
 Warm cookie pie is MEANT to be served with vanilla ice cream.
 Warm, melted chocolaty gooey caramel goodness with creamy vanilla ice cream.
 Yum.
 I mean, SO YUM.

-I can’t believe I have to share this deep dish chocolate chip cookie pie.
+I can’t believe I have to share this cookie pie.
 But I guess that’s what a good girlfriend does….

 Easy desserts are the best desserts.
 I’m not interested in spending hours slaving over dessert.
 So check out some of these other super easy ones: